-The final Ogre facet in Table 7 records particular data analysis algorithms that play the same role as say the members of the NAS parallel benchmarks.
+The final Ogre facet in Table 9 records particular data analysis algorithms that play the same role as say the members of the NAS parallel benchmarks.
 These are deliberately kernels and further work is needed to specify more precisely.
 For example, there are many very different outlier and clustering algorithms corresponding to different scenarios (such as metric or non-metric spaces) and goals (such as tradeoff between performance and quality).
-We are developing with colleagues, benchmarks in the areas identified in table 7.
+We are developing with colleagues, benchmarks in the areas identified in table 9.

-Hardware and Software Architecture Issues
+4. Hardware and Software Architecture Issues

+4.1 Five Important Architectures